What’s the difference between marble and granite?

 Can you scratch granite?

-Granite is one of the hardest stones in the world.
-It is highly resistant to scratching in ordinary use.
+In general it is very difficult to scratch.
+Granite is one of the hardest stones in the world and is highly resistant to scratching in ordinary use.
 A knife blade will not scratch granite.
-It can only be scratched by another piece of granite or with specially sharpened tools designed to work with granite like tungsten and diamond blades.
+It can be scratched by another piece of granite or with specially sharpened tools designed to work with granite like tungsten and diamond blades.

 Can I cut on my granite countertop?